Shopping Cart

 Is Stem Cell Therapy for Alzheimer’s Safe?

-Early trials suggest stem cell therapy for Alzheimer’s is generally safe, with no serious side effects reported in multiple Phase 1 and 2 studies.
+Early trials suggest stem cell therapy for Alzheimer’s is generally safe, with no serious side effects reported in most studies & reviews.

 That said, most trials are still small, and long-term safety beyond 6–12 months hasn’t been fully studied.
 Larger studies are needed before stem cell therapy can be declared fully risk-free.
 But so far, it looks promising.